BlaiseAtCTS/Training-Notes/JAVASCRIPT.md

 ```
 ```
 document.getElementsByTagName('p') --> in inspect, it provides html collection with js objects (which looks like an array, but not an js array). can traverse it like an array.
-If no element is found, it returns empty HTML collection. document.getElementByClassName('square') --> can traverse it like an array.
+If no element is found, it returns empty HTML collection. document.getElementsByClassName('square') --> can traverse it like an array.
 If no element is found, it returns empty HTML collection.
 ```
 ```
 document.querySelector('#banner') / ('.square') / ('h1') --> selects 1st element (but you can do ('img:nth-of-type(2)') and get 2nd element), returns element itself as a js object.